SECRET-GUEST/tiny-scripts/Javascript/Server/three server/README.md

 3. Run the script by double-clicking on it or executing it from the terminal.
 It will ask you how to name your project, install the necessary dependencies, create a batch file to start the server, and ask if you want to create a basic HTML file.

-4. To start the development server, run the `server.bat` file created by the script, or use the following command in the terminal:
+4. To start the development server, simply run the `server.bat` file created by the script.

 5. Add your .js scripts in the src folder, in index.js (as in our example), remember to integrate everything by encapsulating in functions to be exported.
 Note that global variables might cause you issues.